 “You would think you would have a feeling your kid is gone,” Estis says.
 “I didn’t have any feeling or idea.”

 Who can blame her?
-How could she expect her 3-year-old son is dead at the hands of her mother—the one who always played with Christian and made him laugh, the one who taught Estis how to be a good mom.
+How could she expect her 3-year-old son is dead at the hands of her mother—the one who played with Christian and made him laugh, the one who taught Estis how to be a mom?

 “I think if it’s possible, if there was one person on the planet who loved him more than I did, it was her,” Estis says.

-A grief counselor told her about Christian’s death in a San Jacinto College parking lot after her math final: Christian was never dropped off at day care and he died in the back of her mother’s car.
+She learned of Christian’s death from a grief counselor in the parking lot after her math final: Christian was never dropped off at day care and he died in the back of her mother’s car.

-As the car heads south to the Webster police station, Estis learns her mother has been arrested and is sitting in jail.
-Her mind snaps again, she says.
-In that moment, all she wants is her mother by her side.
+As the car drove south to the Webster police station, Estis learned her mother had been arrested and is sitting in jail.
+Her mind snaps again, she says; in that moment, all she wants is her mother by her side.

 “I’ve had people tell me that they couldn’t forgive their own mother, but they don’t have the relationship we have,” Estis says.
 “I knew my mother would not have hurt my child on purpose.
 And instantly I needed her by me.”

-Donna was never formally charged—Estis believes police were awaiting her reaction whether to press charges.
-Donna’s case was submitted to a grand jury, which later decided not to indict her.
+Her mother was never formally charged—Estis believes police were awaiting her reaction whether to press charges.
+The case was submitted to a grand jury, which later decided not to indict her.

 The pain of losing Christian traumatized Estis for years.
-She refused to leave her home for three years.
-She developed agoraphobia, she says, a fear of the outside world and post-traumatic stress disorder.
-She learns to make money from home, has friends and family run her errands.
-Outside, the world is a haunting place that killed her son, while inside her home she feels safe and can protect her newborn daughter, Bailey, whom she gave birth to a year after Christian died.
+She refused to leave her home.
+She developed agoraphobia, she says, a fear of the outside world, and post-traumatic stress disorder.
+She learned to make money from home, had friends and family run her errands.
+Outside, the world is a haunting place that killed her son, while inside her home she felt safe and could protect her newborn daughter, Bailey, whom she gave birth to a year after Christian died.

-She didn’t plan it that way, she says.
-Her fear and trauma of Christian’s death ran so deep that while pregnant with Bailey she plans to give her up for adoption.
+She didn’t plan it that way.
+Her fear and trauma of Christian’s death ran so deep that while pregnant with Bailey she planned to give her up for adoption.
 She feared that she wouldn’t be a fit parent, that she couldn’t properly raise another child.
-But Bailey was a blessing, a gift from God to help Estis through her pain.
+But Bailey was a blessing, she learned, a gift from God to help her through her pain.

-That didn’t make raising Bailey any easier for her.
+That didn’t make raising Bailey any easier.
 Fear still gripped at her.
 She didn’t let Bailey play or interact with other children, and Bailey only saw the inside of a car maybe six times in those years, Estis says, the fear too paralyzing to risk losing another child.